allegro/allegro.tech/_posts/2019-12-12-grouping-and-organizing-classes.md

 ├── infrastructure
 └── presentation
 </pre>
-By doing this that way we make it easy to:
+By doing it that way we make it easy to:
 * deduce the purpose of the application
 * find classes operating on individual domain objects
 * use class visibility restrictions to encapsulate internal packages’ aspects